bond005/runne_contrastive_ner/README.md

 The RuNNE competition is devoted to a special variant of the well-known [named entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) problem: nested named entities, i.e. one named entity can be a part of another one.
 For example, the phrase "_Donetsk National Technical University_" contains the named entity of ORGANIZATION type, but the subphrase "_Donetsk_" in the abovementioned phrase is the named entity of LOCATION type at the same time.

 My solution is the third in the main track of the RuNNE competition.
 You can see the final results (including my result as the **bond005** user in the **SibNN** team) on this webpage https://codalab.lisn.upsaclay.fr/competitions/1863#results.
+Also, you can read the paper "Contrastive fine-tuning to improve generalization in deep NER" with DOI [10.28995/2075-7182-2022-21-70-80](https://www.dialog-21.ru/media/5751/bondarenkoi113.pdf), devoted to this solution.

 I propose a special two-stage fine-tuning of a pretrained [Transformer neural network](https://deepai.org/machine-learning-glossary-and-terms/transformer-neural-network).